Bayesian Estimation of Multidimensional Latent Variables and Its Asymptotic Accuracy: Discussion

 Assume that the assignment $\bar{Y}^n=(\bar{Y}_1^n,\bar{Y}_2^n=1)$ is obtained from the model with the true parameter $w^*_{XY_1Y_2=1}$ and $\bar{A}$ is its area.
 When the area is focused, we also use $w^*_{\bar{A}}$ for the true parameter.
 Recall that the asymptotic form of $F_{XY}(n)$ is derived from the calculation of the integral over the localized area determined by the blow-up mapping such as $\Phi_1$.
 By using the same coefficient such as $\lambda_{XY_1C}$, the asymptotic form of $p(X^n,\bar{Y}_1^n,\bar{Y}_2^n=1)$ is expressed as

 where the empirical entropy is defined by

 This asymptotic form shows that the dominant term of $-\ln p(X^n,Y_1^n,Y_2^n=1)$ is the entropy term with respect to the true parameter such as $w^*_{\bar{A}}$.
-The empirical entropy is always larger for the assignment from the different parameter areas.
-For example, the assignment $Y^n=(\bar{Y}_1^n,Y_2=2)$ makes the entropy term larger;
+The empirical entropy is always larger than that of the different parameter areas.
+For example, though the assignment $Y^n=(\bar{Y}_1^n,Y_2=2)$ is correct in terms of the eliminating way, it makes the entropy term larger in the area $\bar{A}$;

 Then, the asymptotic form is written as